-Follow these steps to apply for a work permit:
+Follow these steps to apply for a work permit.

-1. Determine how you will apply
+1. Decide how you will apply

 Apply on paper

-Please follow steps 2 to 4 below.
+Follow steps 2 to 4 below.

 2. Get the application package

-Before you fill out the application or request a work permit at a port of entry, you will need:
+Before you apply or ask for a work permit at a port of entry, you will need:

-Passport and temporary resident visa
+Passport and visitor visa

-you do not need a passport or a temporary resident visa to enter Canada.
-You must, however, provide proof of citizenship or permanent residence, such as a national identity card or an alien registration card.
+you do not need a passport or a TRV to enter Canada.
+However, you must give proof of citizenship or permanent residence, such as a national identity card or an alien registration card.